vedph/cadmus-doc/migration/rendering/architecture.md

 #### Building Trees

-Trees are used as a middleware data structure which is particularly fit to most of the rendering output formats, like XML and HTML.
+Trees are used as a middleware-like data structure which is particularly fit to most of the rendering output formats, like XML and HTML.

-When there is no branching, we have a linear tree, which has a single branch starting from the root node and going down child by child until the end of the text:
+When there is no branching, we have a _linear tree_, which has a single branch starting from the root node and going down, child by child, until the end of the text.
+So for instance, say that our text has three segments named A, B, and C; its tree would be:

 ```mermaid
 graph LR;